paalss/ranking-app/README.md

 ## Open web app
 This app isn't public on the web, it has to be run locally.

-Prerequisite: Have PHP on your computer.
+You need PHP on your computer.
 You can get it by installing XAMPP from https://www.apachefriends.org/index.html.
-NB: During the installation process, make sure to select the “Apache” and “PHP” components, so that they gets downloaded.

-Terminal / command prompt:

-cd to path/to/projectFolder and run:
+In terminal / command prompt, navigate to the project folder (probably named Ranking-app or Ranking-app-master).

+Run:

 ```
 php -S 127.0.0.1:8000
 ```

-Open a browser and go to http://127.0.0.1:8000/
+Open a browser and enter http://127.0.0.1:8000/.

 ## Automatic testing
+### Prerequisites
-Install XAMPP from https://www.apachefriends.org/index.html, if you haven't already.
+1. Install XAMPP from https://www.apachefriends.org/index.html, if you haven't already.

-Ensure the project folder is placed somewhere inside the server-folder:
+2. Ensure the project folder is placed somewhere inside your server-folder:

-<b>windows server folder</b>
+<b>Windows server folder</b>

 xampp/htdocs/

-<b>mac server folder</b>
+<b>Mac server folder</b>

+The server folder isn't automatically available in Finder, you'll have to mount the volume first.
+Open the XAMPP app, navigate to volume page and click the mount button to enable it.

 lampp/htdocs/

-NB for XAMPP Mac users: The server folder isn't automatically available in Finder, you'll have to mount it first.
-Use mount button in the XAMPP app user interface.
+___

+If done correctly, you should by now be able to open the web page in browser this way:

+<b>Windows</b>

+Open XAMPP app, then start “Apache”.
+Enter localhost/path/to/project-folder in browser.

+(localhost is equivalent to the htdocs folder.
+The path to project folder should be the same in both.)

+<b>Mac</b>

+Open XAMPP app, click “start”.
+When XAMPP's ready, you can start “Apache” (Services page).
+Enable a localhost port.
+Enter something like localhost:8080/path/to/project-folder in browser.

+(localhost is equivalent to the htdocs folder.
+The path to project folder should be the same in both.)

+___

-1. Download Jest and puppeteer by running "npm install" in terminal / command prompt
+3. Download Jest and puppeteer by running `npm install` in terminal / command prompt, in the project folder

-2. In script.test.js, replace the path in “await page.goto('___')” with your path to this project folder. localhost/path/to/projectFolder (xampp windows), localhost:8080/path/to/projectFolder (xampp mac)
+4. In script.test.js, replace the path in `await page.goto('___')` with your path to this project folder.

-3. Make sure the localhost server is running, e.g. by starting Apache from the XAMPP user interface
+5. Make sure the localhost server is running.
+It should be if you managed to open the web page as described between step 2 and 3.

-4. Run "npm test"
+6. Run `npm test`